microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 2. Under Assets, download both Microsoft.MixedRealityToolkit.Unity.Examples.unitypackage and Microsoft.MixedRealityToolkit.Unity.Foundation.unitypackage
 > The Mixed Reality Toolkit is available via [multiple delivery mechanisms](DownloadingTheMRTK.md) and in the future will also be available via the Unity package manager once Unity makes that option available.

-## Create a new Unity project and import the MRTK packages
+## Import MRTK packages into your project
-1. Create a new Unity project.
+1. Create a new Unity project, or open an existing project.
 We used 2018.3.9f1 for this tutorial, though any Unity 2018.3.X release should work.

 > *Note* when creating a new project with Unity 2018, Unity gives you several templates to choose from.
 Currently the **MRTK does not yet support the Scriptable Render Pipeline**, so the LWSRP, HDSRP and VRSRP projects are not compatible with MRTK projects.